shauryananda3/Text-Feature-Engineering-Data-Processing-Pipeline---Customer-Reviews-Analysis/README.md

-# 📊 Customer Review Text Analysis using NLP
+# 📊 Customer Reviews Text Analysis using NLP

 🚀 NLP pipeline to transform customer reviews into numerical features and perform sentiment classification